dharaneeshvrd/project-pim/docs/deployer-guide.md

 - An existing partition with an external storage managed by SAN attached

 ### Installation
-To ease installation of dependencies, installer scripts are provided in PIM.
+To ease installation of dependencies, installer scripts are provided with PIM.

 On IBMi run
 ```shell